minikin/rusty/README.md

 # Rusty

-Rusty is siple web server on Rust
+Rusty is simple web server on Rust.